 The initial plan was to create several tracks for Pharm.D students to obtain the MBA.
-The first track would be to offer the opportunity of taking the MBA coursework to rising P2 and rising P3 students with the goal to phase out the P-3 program and only retain the rising P2 program.
+The first track would be to offer the opportunity of taking the MBA coursework to rising P2 and rising P3 students with the goal to phase out the P3 program and only retain the rising P2 program.
 This track required the development of separate curricula to ensure that all requirements for both the Pharm.D and MBA were met.
 The first students began class in the summer 2009.
-This track will end with the graduation of this first class.
+The problems of managing the P-3 program soon became apparent and this track ended with the graduation of the first class.

 The second track was viewed as the most desired by the faculty at both colleges.
-This involved offering the program to P0-P1 students (accepted into pharmacy school but not currently enrolled in pharmacy courses) as well as rising P2 students.
+This involved offering the program to what we called P0-P1 students (accepted into pharmacy school but not currently enrolled in pharmacy courses as well as rising P2 students).
 The P0 students would begin MBA coursework in the summer prior to enrollment in the pharmacy school.
 The rising P2 students would begin their MBA program in the summer between the P1 and P2 years.
-The summer 2010 class will be the first under this track.
+The summer 2010 class was the first under this track.